Stockflare/pages/privacy/index.markdown

 **1.2** This Privacy Policy applies to information we collect from all sources including in connection with our websites, mobile sites, applications (“apps”), electronic newsletters and widgets (collectively the “Services”) that link to this Privacy Policy.

 **1.3** This Policy describes Stockflare’s collection and use of users’; Personal Information.
-It also describes generally Stockflare’s practices for handling Other Information (e.g., interests, demographics and services usage) collected through our Services or from athird party to the extent such information is associated with a particular device, user or user account.
+It also describes generally Stockflare’s practices for handling Other Information (e.g., interests, demographics and services usage) collected through our Services or from a third party to the extent such information is associated with a particular device, user or user account.
 By using the Services or by providing personal information to us, you agree to the terms and conditions of this Privacy Policy.

 **1.4** Our Services are not targeted to children, and do not knowingly collect personal information from children under 14 years of age.